EricHugo/miComplete/README.rst

 That is great, but the run time is starting to increase significantly primarily due to needing to translate four genomes to proteomes.
 We can speed up the process by running all four parallel with ``--threads 4``::

-   $ miComplete test_set.tab -c --hmms Bact105 --threads 4 > results.tab
+   $ miComplete test_set.tab --hmms Bact105 --threads 4 > results.tab

 Example 3 - Weighted completeness
 """"""""""""""""""""""""""""""""""

 This example will also produce the weighted completeness::

-   $ miComplete test_set.tab -c --hmms Bact105 --weights Bact105
+   $ miComplete test_set.tab --hmms Bact105 --weights Bact105
    Name	Length	GC-content	Present Markers	Completeness	Redundancy	Weighted completeness	Weighted redundancy	N50	L50	N90	L90 legionella_longbeachae	4149158	37.13	105	1.0000	1.0095	1.0	1.0151	4077332	1	4077332	1
    coxiella_burnetii	2032807	42.6	105	1.0000	1.0000	1.0	1.0	1995488	1	1995488	1